'Bonica '82' rose Description

 Photo courtesy of Lori Cullen's Garden

 Pink, darker edges.
 None to mild fragrance. up to 40 petals.
-Average diameter 1.5".
-Medium to large, full (26-40 petals), cluster-flowered, in large clusters bloom form.
+Average diameter 2".
+Medium, full (26-40 petals), cluster-flowered, in large clusters bloom form.
 Prolific, blooms in flushes throughout the season.

 Bushy.
 Small, semi-glossy, dark green foliage.